 Skip to content

-Our office is developing a strategic plan that will define our priorities and goals over the next several years.
+Our office has developed a strategic plan that outlines the University’s Global Engagement priorities for the next several years.
 Cross-functional sub-committees have identified opportunities, challenges, and subsequent recommendations within four major areas of focus:

 Acknowledgments